haveric/StackableItems/README.md

 #### Version 0.9.3.1.t2
 * Removed virtual items.
 They never worked properly and until bukkit supports all inventory movement api, they wouldn't anyway.
+* Items should use default stacking if set to default (-1) in a config.
+This means that most items should not be affected by StackableItems unless set in a config now.
 * Fixed stacking of items with non-vanilla durability

 #### Version 0.9.3.1.t1